Retail Credit Cards - Reviews

 * All information about the Amazon Prime Rewards Visa Signature card has been collected independently by CreditCards.com and has not been reviewed by the issuer.
 This card is not currently available through CreditCards.com.

 Last reviewed: June 22, 2022

 The Verizon Visa Card offers Verizon customers impressive rewards value and service discounts – but it’s only worth applying if you plan to stick with the carrier for the long haul.

-The Amazon Credit Builder’s $0 annual fee, low minimum deposit requirement and Prime member rewards make it a decent option for regular Amazon customers looking to build or rebuild their credit, but its restrictions, sky-high APR and low maximum credit limit hold it back.
+The Amazon Prime Secured card’s $0 annual fee, low minimum deposit requirement and Prime member rewards make it a decent option for regular Amazon customers who are looking to build or rebuild their credit and don’t mind the inflexibility of a store card.